 Upon returning to Harlem, Walker became highly devoted to the community and the Harlem Renaissance.
-She set up organizations to help the elderly and founded the National Association for the Advancement of Colored People (NAACP), as well as other organizations to help the African-American community.
+She set up organizations to help the elderly and served on an early executive board of the National Association for the Advancement of Colored People (NAACP), as well as founded other organizations to help the African-American community.

 Walker’s commitment to bettering the lives of African Americans made her an inspiring presence, and her generosity, in turn, helped to boost her profits leading to her legacy as the first woman to become a millionaire in the United States.
 Showing that entrepreneurship is more than making money, but finding a need, fulfilling it, and making sure the solution ties back to the community it supports.

 Interested in becoming an entrepreneur, like Madam C.J.
 Walker?
 Check out NYLF Business Innovation held this summer on Yale University’s campus.
 You’ll spend six amazing days learning from business gurus, developing your skills and acumen, and competing against other business-minded high school students in Envision's Entrepreneurial Challenge, a “Shark Tank” experience.